oucs-teaching/cosc349-labs/lab02.md

 ![](https://i.imgur.com/b9gKHoW.png)

 :::info
+:bulb:
-if you want to temporarily change the IP address of your VM (the change won't survive reboots), you can instead use the `ifconfig` command to find out the name of your network interface (my VM used an interface named `enp0s3` so yours probably will too), then run a command to remove the old address `sudo ip addr del 192.168.56.201/24 dev enp0s3` and add the new address that you want, such as `sudo ip addr add 192.168.56.202/24 dev enp0s3`.
+If you want to temporarily change the IP address of your VM (the change won't survive reboots), you can instead use the `ifconfig` command to find out the name of your network interface (my VM used an interface named `enp0s3` so yours probably will too), then run a command to remove the old address `sudo ip addr del 192.168.56.201/24 dev enp0s3` and add the new address that you want, such as `sudo ip addr add 192.168.56.202/24 dev enp0s3`.
 :::

 :::warning
+:warning:
 You shouldn't need to change the IP addresses manually, and I wouldn't expect that you would be entirely comfortable with this process.
 Future tools that we use should make the whole process easier.
 If things seem to break for you, just continue with the suggested exercises in the next section.
 :::

 ### DHCP worked to give your VMs different IP addresses

 :::warning
+:warning:
 Remember that your IP addresses are likely to be different from the ones I see, so you will need to replace the values I see with the values on your system.
 :::